kreier/gocart23/README.md

 The wheels are 200mm full rubber on a 8mm steel axle with ball bearings.
 Front can swivel, the rear wheels are driven over gearbox and belt drive.

 The CIM (217-2000)vmotor as 337W and 5330 rpm in free spin.
 With 20cm diameter wheels driving some 3.6km/h for safety this leads to 1 m/s and therefore 96 rpm of the wheel.
-The reduction ratio of 55 is achieved by a 12T/70T first stage and the Gates HTD (high torque drive) 5M-15 (5mm pitch, 15 mm wide) belt drive
+The reduction ratio of 55 is achieved by a 12T/70T first stage and the Gates HTD (high torque drive) 5M-15 (5mm pitch, 15 mm wide) belt drive, see [the calculations](https://github.com/kreier/gocart23/blob/main/docs/drivetrain_gocart23.ipynb).

 ## 2. Control Systems